eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ## 7 References

-See Chapter 9 of the main ARF 1.5.0 document.
+See [Chapter 9](../../architecture-and-reference-framework-main.md#9-references) of the ARF main document.